 We welcome complete submissions for “Essays” and “Notes.”
 If you have an idea for a “Roundtable,” please contact the editor.

 We welcome submissions in a variety of formats.
 If you have a project that is in an experimental or unusual format, please contact the editor to discuss.
 For more traditional textual and/or multimedia submissions, please follow these guidelines:

 - Text should be submitted as a Microsoft Word document or .rtf file

-- Follow the Chicago Manual of Style, 16th edition, for formatting, style, and footnote citations.
+- Follow the Chicago Manual of Style, 16th edition, for formatting, style, and endnote citations.

 - Multimedia components should be submitted as separate files:

 - Images: sent as .jpg (480 x 640).

 - Video: we prefer a link to a hosted video at Vimeo.
 Please contact the editors if you’d like to send a video file instead.

 - Sound files: .wav